SmartDCCInnovation/dccboxed-nodered-nodes/README.md

     these values can be found in the DUIS specification.
 For *Target* field, the device EUI can typically be found from the *HAN* page in DCC&nbsp;Boxed.

+    These *Originator* and *Target* fields also support looking up their values from the input message, global variables or flow variables.

   * The text box below is used for showing the payload of the DUIS template.
     This can be edited by the user to change the default values in the chosen template.
 The following shows an example of a service request selected with